Universal Secure Multiplex Network Coding with Dependent and Non-Uniform Messages: Preliminary

-where $S_{\mathcal{I}} = [S_i : i \in \mathcal{I}]$ and $I(S_{\mathcal{I}};Z)$ denotes their mutual information as defined in \cite{cover06}. \end{definition} {The parameter $\eta$ is equivalent to $k$ in \cite{harada08}.} Harada and Yamamoto \cite{harada08} showed a procedure to construct $(n-T)$-strongly secure network coding under the uniformity and independence assumption on the messages $S_1$, \ldots, $S_n$.
+{The parameter $\eta$ is equivalent to $k$ in \cite{harada08}.} Harada and Yamamoto \cite{harada08} showed a procedure to construct $(n-T)$-strongly secure network coding under the uniformity and independence assumption on the messages $S_1$, \ldots, $S_n$.
+Bhattad and Narayanan \cite{bhattad05} introduced the weak security for network coding that requires $I(S_{i};Z ) = 0$ for all $i \in \mathcal{I}$.

 We want to consider the universal security studied in \cite{silva09,silva08}, and also want to use multiple symbols in a single packet $P_i$, that is, $m > 1$.
 So we introduce our version of universal strong security, by following the approach initiated by Silva and Kschischang \cite{silva09,silva08}.